redecentralize/alternative-internet/README.md

 [NameCoin](http://namecoin.info/) is a decentralized naming system based on Bitcoin technology.

+### Neocities
+[Neocities](http://neocities.org) is a free webhosting service in the style of [geocities](https://en.wikipedia.org/wiki/GeoCities#History).
+10MB, custom domains, no PHP or other languages supported, just plain HTML/CSS/JS.

 ### Netsukuku

 [Netsukuku](http://netsukuku.freaknet.org) is an ad-hoc network system designed to handle massive numbers of nodes with minimal consumption of CPU and memory resources.
 It can be used to build a world-wide distributed, fault-tolerant, anonymous, and censorship-immune network, fully independent from the Internet.

 ### Nightweb